jamesscottbrown/nvalt-files/README.md

 - `nvALT archive screenshot.workflow` is An Automator workflow implementing a service that takes a screenshot, moves it to a canonical location and copies a [Markdown](http://daringfireball.net/projects/markdown/)-formatted image URL to that image.
 Before taking the screenshot, a dialog box appears to ask for the desired file name.
 Initially crosshairs will appear, allowing selection of the area to be screenshotted; pressing the space bar toggles between selecting an area or whole window.
 Prssing the escape button cancels without saving a screenshot.

-- `nvalt-index.rb` is a ruby script which scans through a directory of notes, and emits Markdown formatting for an index page.
-The metadata it reads is in the format 'Key: Value\n' somewhere above a hashtag - for, example:
+- `nvalt-index.rb` is a ruby script which scans through a directory of notes, and does one fo two things, depending on the arguments it receives: either it emits Markdown formatting for an index page (`--tabulate`), or a [Grapviz](https://en.wikipedia.org/wiki/Graphviz) DOT language representation of links between notes (`--links`).
+The index is constructed based on metadata at the top of a note in the format 'Key: Value\n' above a hashtag - for, example:

 >Title: An interesting talk